choreonoid/choreonoid-doc/en/vision-sensor/vision-simulation.rst

 The vision simulator functions by placing it as a child item of the simulator item.
 When using the GL Vision Simulator, you can generate its item from the main menu "File" - "New" - "GL Vision Simulator", and place it as a child item of the target simulator item.

+Next, select the generated GL Vision Simulator in the item tree view, and then set "Record vision data" to "True" in the property view.

 By doing so, vision sensor simulation will also be performed for the virtual world targeted by the simulator item.
 Specifically, the image data of Camera devices, depth maps of RangeCamera, and distance data of RangeSensor will be updated at the frame rate set for each device.

 .. _simulation-gl-vision-simulator-property: